Is Community birth safe?

-Traditional midwives have been trained in midwifery from other midwives.
+Traditional midwives have been trained in midwifery practice from other midwives.
 They are not certified or licensed which limits their ability to carry medications.
-As of January 2015 the State of Oregon has required all new midwives to be licensed.
+They are recognized in the state of Oregon as Midwives.

 A Certified Professional Midwife (CPM) is certified through a national organization; North American Registry of Midwives (NARM).
-In the state of Oregon, CPMs are also required to be licensed through the State which has a few additional requirements.
+In the states of Oregon and Washington, CPMs are also required to be licensed through the State which has a few additional requirements.
 Once licensed, they are a licensed direct-entry midwife (LDM).
 Their license allows them to carry important medications; anti-hemorrhagic drugs, medications for baby, oxygen, and others.
-These midwives provide care in out-of-hospital settings; home or birth center.
+These midwives provide care in community settings; home or birth center.